 Monthly reports from the local clubs should be in writing and filed with the home demonstration agent.
-All or part of the report from each club should be represented orally to the council and interesting features discussed.

-Annual reports of officers should furnish all necessary information for the agent's annual report, on the council.
+All or part of the report from each club should be presented orally to the council and interesting features discussed.
+Annual reports of officers should furnish all necessary information on the council for the agent's annual report.